-3.22 Although most children will be admitted to a school with their own chronological age group, from time-to-time parents seek places outside their normal age group for gifted and talented children, or those who have experienced problems or missed part of a year, often due to ill health.
-It would not normally be appropriate for a child to be placed in a year group that is not concurrent with their chronological age, and the council has a guidance document setting out specific considerations and criteria which parents may wish to access ahead of making a request (Guidance on Placing Children Outside Their Chronological Year Group).
-If a parental request is made with appropriate evidence, the Council will consider these requests carefully and make decisions based on the circumstances of each case and the documentary evidence provided, in consultation with the parents and the school, and specifically in relation to what is most beneficial to the child.
+3.19 Although most children will be admitted to a school with their own chronological age group, from time to time parents seek places outside their normal age group for gifted and talented children, or those who have experienced problems or missed part of a year, often due to ill health.
+While it would not normally be appropriate for a child to be placed in a year group that is not concurrent with their chronological age, the Council will consider these requests carefully and make decisions on the basis of the circumstances of each case and in consultation with the parents and the school, and specifically in relation to what is most beneficial to the child.
+Due regard will also be given to the Educational Psychologist's report where available, and clear reasons will need to be established for such a decision to be made.
 If it is decided that there are grounds to consider an 'out of year' application, parents refused an application for a place at a school have a statutory right of appeal.
 However, there is no right of appeal if a place has been offered but not in the desired year group.
-Further information is available on the Council's website.
+Further information on pupil placement outside the chronological year group is available on the Council's website.